 It just so happens there is a way to invest in fine wine via a platform called Vinovest.
 As someone who is a fan of wine and lives only 1.15 hours away from Napa Valley and Sonoma, I am excited to learn more about their platform through this sponsored post.

 Vinovest Review: Investing In Fine Wine

 Investing in the stock market over the long term is a tried and true way to invest for your future.
-However, the stock market is volatile, as we’ve all seen so far in 2020.
+However, the stock market is volatile.
 As a result, some investors have turned to alternative investments to diversify their portfolios.